 Before you can begin using GitHub, you need to create an SSH key pair on an ecelinux machine and upload the corresponding SSH public key to GitHub.
 GitHub uses these keys for authentication.
 The course setup script takes care of creating an SSH key pair which you can use.
-Login to an ecelinux machine, source the ece4750-setup script, and then view the contents of your public key using the following commands:
+Login to an ecelinux machine, source the course setup script, and then view the contents of your public key using the following commands:

 '''

-% source setup-ece4750.sh
+% source setup-ece2400.sh

-% cat ~/.ssh/ece4750-github.pub

 '''

+% cat ~/.ssh/ece2400-github.pub